CONNECTICUT PUBLIC - Key Persons

 • U.S. Education Secretary Touts Connecticut Prison Education Program

 He was previously a Report for America corps member at Spotlight PA State College, where he wrote about rural affairs.
 Prior to that, he covered public safety at The News & Observer in Raleigh, NC.
 Ashad was a Stabile Fellow at Columbia Journalism School and attended New York University.
 He now calls New Haven home.
 A water main break cut off water at the Osborn, Robinson and Cybulski correctional facilities in Enfield and Somers, according to prison officials.
 The ombuds position has remained vacant due in part to a disagreement among Lamont, lawmakers and an advisory panel over who should fill the role.
 Health officials cited Johnson Memorial Hospital last year after learning its chief administrative officer was only present at the facility one day a week.
 It has since hired an executive director responsible for day-to-day management.
 Most Connecticut prisons have centralized cooling systems.
 But that isn't the case at Osborn Correctional Institution, a medium security prison in Somers that houses more than 1,100 people.
 Osborn Correctional Institution, a medium security prison in Somers, lacks a central cooling system outside its medical unit and school area.
 The number of educational staff working in the prison school district sank near its lowest level in the last two decades during the 2022-23 school year, according to a recent annual report.
+The union representing prison employees says recent assaults on inmates and staff were the result of a law that curtails the use of solitary confinement and provides minimum recreation time for prisoners.
 The state Inspector General's office said it all started when officers were trying to stop a stolen Hyundai Elantra.
 Connecticut's Division of Criminal Justice is working to improve efficiency and fairness in Connecticut's criminal justice system through a project called Moving Justice Forward.
 The community adopted new protocols in February, which are showing early signs of success.
 But opinions are mixed on the role police should play in school buildings.
 Children in Connecticut who commit low-level crimes will have more alternatives to an arrest after lawmakers passed a bill expanding diversionary programs.
 A bill creating a juvenile diversion program may provide help and opportunities to students who are chronically absent or have committed minor offenses.
+Some departments are investing in new testing machines that reduce the time it takes to analyze DNA evidence from weeks to just a couple of hours.
 More police departments in the state are using rapid DNA testing machines, which reduce the time it takes to test evidence.
 Prison reform groups say the move to renovate and reopen the Middletown facility shows a disregard for the lives of incarcerated youth.
 The ombudsman will serve as an independent watchdog for the state correctional system.
 According to court documents, two corrections officers are accused of punching an incarcerated person who refused to comply with their orders.
 A third allegedly kicked the man while he was on the floor.
 Educational programs help people transition out of prison and find work.
 But educational attainment in Connecticut prisons has dropped.
 Educational attainment in the state prison system has dropped sharply in recent years.
 Fewer people are getting high school diplomas, finishing vocational programs or enrolling in classes offered through the prison school system.

 Ayannah Brown